awwright/http-progress/draft-wright-http-progress.md

 The Status-URI header MAY be used any number of times in a `101 Processing` response to report the result of a subordinate operation for the request.

-The Status-URI header SHOULD be used to report the final response status that the status document is about.

 ~~~ abnf
 Status-URI    = #status-pair
 status-pair   = status-code OWS "<" URI-Reference ">"